fbef0102/Rotoblin-AZMod/README.md

     * Fix Boomer's vomit being unable to pass through their teammates (ghosts as well).([video](https://youtu.be/GeURlehdoTo))
     * Boomer's vomit is now able to pass through fence and barricade
     <br/><img src="https://i.imgur.com/MV6azfX.gif">
+    * Boomer's exploding can trigger alarm car and startle witch

   * **Charger/Spitter/Jockey:**
     * No!!!!!!!!!!!!!
 This is L4D1, GO AWAY!!